Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 ## Create a new virtual machine

-Create a new Ubuntu 22.04 VM (Minimal installation) in **VMWare**, using the following information.
+Create a new Ubuntu 22.04 Desktop VM (Normal installation) in **VMWare**, using the following information.
 You may refer to your lab instructions, logbook and google for any of the steps.
 The installation process is the same as **debhost** in **Lab 1**.
 When asked for partition information, use the defaults.

-- Install a new Ubuntu Minimal VM.
-(Do **not** install the GUI version.)
+- Install a new Ubuntu VM.
-- The virtual machine name and the internal hostname for the machine must be your Seneca username.
-(Example: cjohnson30)
+- The virtual machine name and the internal hostname for the machine must include your Seneca username in the following format (Example: jmcarman-ubuntu)
 - The regular user created during installation must also be your Seneca username.
 - Ensure LVM is used in your installation partitioning.
-- **Memory:** 2048 MB
+- **Memory:** 8192 MB
 - **Disk space:** 20 GB
-- **CPUs:** 2
+- **Number of Processors:** 4
+- **Number of Cores:** 1
 - Use your existing virtual network

 The rest of this assignment should be done after the installation is completed successfully.